choongyx/Telegramgamebot/README.md

+Slap The Enemy Game Bot

 ```
-npm install --save node-telegram-bot-api //use -f flag if unable to download
+npm install --save node-telegram-bot-api
+//use -f flag if unable to download

 node main.js
 ```